Indigenous peoples in Ecuador: Petroleum operations

-Ecuador has a history of Spanish colonization of indigenous people that were enslaved, abused, and exploited.
-Eventually the country adapted the French Neo-Lamarck ideology leading to “mestizaje.”
-This “mestizaje” began in the sixteenth century where white colonizers began to mix with indigenous to “improve” the indigenous race.
-Ecuador’s historical background has left the country with a very stratified social environment.
+Ecuador has a history of Spanish colonization of Indigenous people that were enslaved, abused, and exploited.
+Eventually the country adapted the French Neo-Lamarck ideology leading to "mestizaje".
+This "mestizaje" began in the 16th century where European colonizers had children with Indigenous people.
+Ecuador's historical background has left the country with a very stratified social environment.
 This is the nucleus of the stratification of different social classes in Ecuador.
-There have been many attempts to reduce such stratification such as making indigenous languages official in 1998.
+There have been many attempts to reduce such stratification such as making Indigenous languages official in 1998.
 The Republic of Ecuador also self claimed itself plurinational and intercultural in 2008.
 It is essential to understand the causes of such racial inequality in a given society in order to be able to approach the problem.
 Understanding the root of the problems also allows us to understand the existence or lack of public policy initiatives.
 Structuralist explanations for such inequality is supported by both the minority and dominant groups.
 Although 19.5% of Ecuadorians believe the economic inequality between the races is due to insufficient work effort from minorities, 47.0% believe it arises from discrimination.